Home Health Tips Health Concerns Site Index Glossary Contact Us

 Warning: The symptoms for these disorders could also be prostate cancer, so check if you have these symptoms:

-• Painful urination, coupled with lower back pain, fever and pelvic pain.
+- Painful urination, coupled with lower back pain, fever and pelvic pain.

-• Your frequently feel the urge to urinate but can't get started.
+- You frequently feel the urge to urinate but can’t get started.

-• You repeatedly urinate two or three times a night.
+- You repeatedly urinate two or three times a night.

-• You still feel full after urination.
+- You still feel full after urination.

-Helpful Nutrition:
+Helpful Changes & Nutrition:

-(See below for recommended nutritional supplements)
+(Includes recommended nutritional supplements)

 Avoid exposure to very cold weather.

 Zinc deficiency is linked to enlargement of the prostate.
 Soil used in farming is often deficient in zinc.
 Alcohol causes a deficiency of zinc and other serious nutritional deficiencies.
 However, too much zinc can depress immune function, upset your gastrointestinal system and can deplete your body of another mineral, copper.
-So do not take more than 50 mg a day without talking to your nutritionist or physician.
+So do not take more than 50 mg a day without talking to your nutritionist or health care professional.

 Recommended: